isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/grants.md

       <br>The Aviation Development Fund (ADF) supports the development and growth of the aviation industry in Singapore, with focus on raising airport productivity, building capabilities, and developing manpower.

       <a href="https://www.caas.gov.sg/who-we-are/areas-of-responsibility/developing-the-industry/aviation-development-fund" target="_blank">Find Out More</a>
-  - title: Building & construction
+  - title: Building & Construction
     content:  |
       **Productivity Innovation Project (PIP)**
       <br>Construction-related companies can defray the cost of technology adoption aimed to help reduce site workers or improve site productivity.